cortexlabs/cortex/README.md

 - **Rolling updates:** Cortex updates deployed APIs without any downtime.

+- **Log streaming:** Cortex streams logs from your deployed models to your CLI.

-- **Prediction metrics:** Cortex can record predictions and track API network metrics.
+- **Prediction Monitoring:** Cortex can monitor network metrics and track predictions.

 - **CPU / GPU support:** Cortex can run inference on CPU or GPU infrastructure.